gouiferda/dell-5400-hackintoch/README.md

 # dell-5400-hackintoch

-EFI Folder (Clover) and config required for dell latitude 5400 Hackintosh wiith macOS Catalina
+EFI Folder (Clover) required for dell latitude 5400 Hackintosh wiith macOS Catalina, Watch the tutorial video linked below to have an idea about the process

 ![Image](https://i.imgur.com/OtSV3bk.png)